Everything You Need to Know About Starting a Fire and Maintaining Your Fireplace

 The mantelpiece sets the stage for tools that are both decorative and essential to stoking a flame.
 While starting a fire might seem easy, ensuring it's done properly and safely is key.
 An important part of the process is kindling, or rather combustible small sticks or twigs specifically used for starting a blaze—which is different than firewood.
 In fact, firewood (which should be properly dried before use) is placed atop the kindling and tinder, to assist in a long-lasting burn.

 Another important fireplace basic is the significance of depositing ashes safely.
 While starting a fire is pretty straightforward, the cleanup is a major step in fire safety.
 And whether Christmas is around the corner and you're preparing for Santa's annual visit, or you simply want to brush up on proper fireplace care, ensuring a harmless and clean hearth is a must.

 From discerning the best wood to burn, to cleaning the embers long after the flame has gone out, take a look at our essential fire starting and fireplace basics tips.

 If your fireplace has an adjustable damper, open it all the way.
 Begin by crumpling single sheets of newspaper or other tinder into grapefruit-size balls, or twist them into batons, and place one or two underneath the grate or in between the andirons on the floor of the firebox.
-Place strips of newspaper on top of this pile.
+Next, place strips of newspaper on top of this pile.

-Create a Crisscross Pattern
+Create a Crisscross Pattern of Kindling

 Arrange Logs Loosely

 Place a couple of thin, split logs on top of the tinder and kindling.
-Remember to arrange logs and paper loosely so air can circulate.
+Remember to arrange the logs and paper loosely so air can circulate.